MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 ```

 ### data_sufficiency()

+Identifies records to exclude due to insufficient data.

 *Data sufficiency* is a necessary condition for including a student in a
 population if a metric depends on program completion.
 To meet the